Long-term care can be very expensive, but many long-term care expenses can be deducted from your taxes. . .Read more

 Deducting Medical Expenses from Your Taxes

 Tax time is approaching, and if you have a large number of medical expenses, you may be able to deduct many of these from your taxes.
 Many types of medical expenses are deductible, from long-term care to hospital stays to hearing aids.
 To claim the deduction, your medical expenses have to be more than 7.5 percent of your adjusted gross income.
-(In 2019, this threshold will be 10 percent.)
 In addition, you can only deduct medical expenses you paid during the year, regardless of when the services were provided, and medical expenses are not deductible if they are reimbursable by insurance.

 What you can deduct